divio/divio-cloud-docs/how-to/includes/deploy-common-dockerfile-system-dependencies.rst

 Install system-level dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Dockerfile`` needs to install any system dependencies required by the application.
-For example, you might need:
+For example, if your chosen base image is Debian-based, you might run:

 ..  code-block:: Dockerfile

-    RUN apt-get update && apt-get install -y libsm6 libxrender1 libxext6
+    RUN apt-get update && apt-get install -y <list of packages>